 StartDate

-Create a batch that finds the average pay rate of the employees and then lists the details of employees who have a pay rate less than the average pay rate.
+Create a batch that finds the average pay rate (latest) of the employees and then lists the details of employees who have a pay rate less than the average pay rate.

 Create a batch that displays all the employee details where for the ‘Marital Status’ column it should display “Married’ for ‘M’ and ‘Single’ for ‘S’ and others as ‘Unknown’.